About Julia Gregson

 I’m married, have one daughter and four stepchildren and live in Monmouthshire with two chickens, two rescue ponies, and a collie called Jellybean

-2010 Winner of the prestigious Prince Maurice Prize
+2010 Winner of The Prince Maurice prize for Literary Love Stories

 2009 Romantic novelist of the Year.